Moonshot: Optimizing Chain-Based Rotating Leader BFT via Optimistic Proposals: Introduction

 To these ends, prior works~\cite{shi2019streamlined,yin2019hotstuff,gelashvili2022jolteon,abraham2022optimal,camenisch2022internet,giridharan2023beegees,malkhi2023hotstuff} have leveraged two key strategies: i) \emph{block chaining}, and; ii) frequent \emph{leader rotation}.
 In the block chaining (or \emph{chained}) paradigm, transactions are grouped into \emph{blocks} that explicitly reference one or more existing blocks (called the \emph{parents} of the block), typically by including their hashes.
-This enables an optimization called \emph{pipelining}, wherein the \emph{vote} acknowledgement messages sent by the nodes in the course of agreeing upon one block can be counted towards the finalization of its parents, reducing the communication and computational complexity of the protocol by a constant factor.
-Our work focuses on the \emph{chain-based} subcategory of chained protocols, wherein each block has exactly one parent, as opposed to \emph{DAG-based} protocols in which a block may have many parents.
+This enables an optimization called \emph{pipelining}, wherein the \emph{vote} acknowledgement messages sent by the nodes in the course of agreeing upon a block can be counted towards the finalization of its parents, facilitating the removal of additional voting phases and thus reducing the communication and computational complexity of the protocol by a constant factor.
+Our work focuses on the \emph{chain-based} subcategory of chained protocols, wherein each block has exactly one parent, as opposed to DAG-based protocols in which a block may have many parents.
 In rotating-leader chain-based protocols, the leader responsible for proposing these blocks is changed at regular intervals, even when functioning correctly.
 This helps to fairly distribute the proposal workload and any related rewards.
 Additionally, the more frequently leaders are rotated the less amount of time a Byzantine (faulty) leader has to manipulate the ordering of pending transactions, improving censorship resistance.
-Accordingly, rotating-leader protocols often rotate the leader after every block proposal, an approach called \emph{Leader-Speaks-Once} (LSO).
-This paper seeks to optimize chain-based BFT consensus performance in a modified version of the LSO setting, which we name \emph{Leader-Certifies-One} (LCO).
-Whereas an LSO protocol allows a leader to propose only a single block, an LCO protocol allows it to propose multiple but ensures that it produces no more than one certified block during its tenure.
+Accordingly, rotating-leader protocols often rotate the leader after every block proposal, an approach called \emph{leader-speaks-once} (LSO).
+This paper seeks to optimize chain-based BFT consensus performance in a modified version of the LSO setting, which we name \emph{leader-certifies-one} (LCO).
+Whereas an LSO protocol allows a leader to propose only a single block, an LCO protocol allows it to propose multiple but ensures that it produces no more than one certified block.
 Even as the previously cited works need not be implemented as LSO, our protocols need not be implemented as LCO, however, it is in this setting that they have the greatest advantage.
-Going forward, we refer to chain-based BFT consensus protocols that implement leader rotation as \emph{Chain-based Rotating Leader (CRL) protocols}, and to their specific LSO or LCO variants as \emph{CLSO protocols} and \emph{CLCO protocols}, respectively.
+We henceforth refer to chain-based BFT consensus protocols that implement leader rotation as \emph{CRL protocols}.